Footprints of Polonia Across America: A Celebration of Polish History & Culture

 Footprints of Polonia Across America: A Celebration of Polish History & Culture In-Person

 Please join us for an evening with Ewa Barczyk, President of the Polish American Librarians Association and editor of the book Footprints of Polonia: Polish Historical Sites Across North America.
 Ms. Barczyk will discuss her book and highlight women’s stories.
 Following the talk, enjoy a reception with refreshments, a display, guest gift bags (while supplies last), as well as 50/50 & prize raffles.
+Copies of the book Footprints of Polonia will be available for purchase at the event, and Ms. Barczyk will be signing copies.

 Tuesday, October 24, 2023 • 5-8pm